SaachiGogate/Prediction-using-Supervised-ML/README.md

 > ## Task 1: Prediction using Supervised ML
 > ### Objective: To predict the percentage of a student based on the no. of study hours.
 > ### Data: http://bit.ly/w-data

+## *The Cufflinks plot isn't visible in the main Jupyter file, so it has been attached separately.*